j0ran/xml2sav/README.md

 information about the variables.
 And also the number of rows or columns is often limited.
 This program solves those problems.
 It is originally developed for a web based questionnaire system.
 The questionnaire data is exported to a xml file and can then be converted to SPSS sav files using xml2sav.
+Xml2sav is released under the GNU General Public License, see COPYING for more information.

 Usage
 -----